sidhant-dhar/peronal-website/src/content/posts/Markdown.md

 ## Tables

-To add a table, use three or more hyphens `---` to create each column’s header, and use pipes `|` to separate each column.
+To add a table, use three or more hyphens `---` to create each column's header, and use pipes `|` to separate each column.

 ### Syntax